OPS-E2E-PPE/VBA-Docs/api/Excel.Interior(object).md

 ## Example

-Use the  **[Interior](Excel.Range.Interior.md)** property to return the **Interior** object.
+Use the **[Interior](Excel.Range.Interior.md)** property of the **Range** object to return the **Interior** object.
 The following example sets the color for the interior of cell A1 to red.

 ```vb
 Worksheets("Sheet1").Range("A1").Interior.ColorIndex = 3
 ```

- **Sample code provided by:** Holy Macro!
-Books, [Holy Macro!
-It's 2,500 Excel VBA Examples](https://www.mrexcel.com/store/index.php?l=product_detail&amp;p=1)

-This example gets the value of the color of a cell in column A using the  **ColorIndex** property, and then uses that value to sort the range by color.
+This example gets the value of the color of a cell in column A by using the **ColorIndex** property, and then uses that value to sort the range by color.

 ```vb
 Sub ColorSort()